josdagaro/tfsuit/README.md

 *Compile‑time validation* – invalid regex is caught at startup.

 Set `require_provider = true` in any block to ensure Terraform declarations explicitly pin a provider.
-Modules default to `require_provider = true`, resources and data sources default to `false`.
+Modules default to `require_provider = true`, while variables, outputs, resources and data sources default to `false`.
+Override those defaults in `tfsuit.hcl` when you want the fixer to enforce providers for additional block types.
 When enabled, `tfsuit` verifies:

 ```hcl
 resource "aws_s3_bucket" "logs" {